jchatel/quickmail-next-docs/inbox-settings/buying-gmail-accounts-domains-through-quickmail.md

 Emails not purchased from us will not have the auto-warmer tab.
 So you need to go to MailFlow to warm up your emails: https://help.quickmail.com/deliverability/auto-warmer-for-quickmail-inboxes/

+## Why did my emails suddenly disappear?

+One reason it can happen is if the domains expired.
+A domain is valid only for a year so if it's due for renewal, an email notification will be sent to you.

+If it's not renewed before the domain expires, the domain and emails will be canceled automatically.